Laudato Si, mi Signore; praise be to you, my Lord.

 As we hear from Pope Francis, there is no need to separate ourselves from the world.
 We can draw direct inspiration from nature as if it is within us if we only take the time to stop our busy, fast-paced lives and awaken.
 It is only after we truly wake up to this reality that we can understand that the inner truth which guides us along the path to vocation is held not only in our heads, but connected to the rest of creation.

-In closing, I will share a few words I scribbled in a notebook during a time of silent personal reflection.
+In closing, I will share a few words I wrote in a notebook during a time of silent personal reflection.
 I frequently go back to this humble prayer when I feel a disconnect between myself and the natural world.

 I hope these words meet you kindly wherever you are in your life journey.